Idean/apk_analyzer/README.md

 * Java keytool: Java and its keytool utility must be installed and set in the PATH on your OS
 * OpenSSL: version 1.0.2g (1 Mar 2016) or greater

+## Known issues

+Because Apk Analyzer has a dependency on [apkxml](https://github.com/devunwired/apktools) gem, it logs 'Invalid date/time in zip entry' message.
+In fact this is due to rubyzip dependency used by apkxml.
+This has been fixed on rubyzip library but not on apkxml.
+To avoid this you can redirect errors log for the moment.

 ## License